A billiards-like dynamical system for attacking chess pieces: The discrete dynamical system for fairy chess

 The {\em Poincar\'e section} $\Phi = \{(\bfb, \bfv) \in \Psi \mid \bfb \in \partial\calR\}$ is the restriction of the phase space to points in the boundary of $\calR$ and the \textit{chess attack map} $\phi: \Phi \rightarrow \Phi$ is the {\em Poincar\'e map} which describes the transition from one boundary point to the next.
-(This chess attack map is the concept analogous to the billiard map.)
+(This chess attack map is the concept analogous to the billiard map.
+Further, in \cite{GKT}, their circle map $T$ is equivalent to our $\phi^2$.)